 Papers submitted for consideration must follow these guidelines:

-- Please provide the author’s name, mailing and email addresses, student affiliation (university and department), and the title of the paper in the email message to which the paper is attached.
+- Please provide the author’s name, permanent (not institutional) mailing address, and email address, student affiliation (university and department), and the title of the paper in the email message to which the paper is attached.

 - No evidence of the author’s identity may be provided in any way through the text or by reference in the paper.

-- The author must be an undergraduate or graduate student at the time he or she submits the paper, but he or she need not be a current member of the Society for Psychological Anthropology.
+- The author must be an undergraduate or graduate student on July 1, 2016, but he or she need not be a current member of the Society for Psychological Anthropology.
 Please confirm your status as a student in the email and provide an estimated date of graduation.

 - The submitted paper must not be published in any form, or currently under review for publication in any outlet in the U.S. or abroad.

 - Papers must not exceed 9,000 words inclusive of all references, endnotes and acknowledgements.

 - Papers must follow the American Anthropological Association style guide.

 Please direct any questions to Dr. Harold Odden at Oddenh@ipfw.edu.

 All award and selection committees abide by the SPA’s Conflict of Interest Statement and Recusal Policy.